Business confidence rebounds - 'the vibe is changing'

 The agriculture sector is feeling much happier as a low Kiwi dollar and high export prices start to kick in.

-Expectation around farms own activity leapt 31 points to +26, the highest level since September 2017 and the highest economy-wide.
+Expectation around farms' own activity leapt 31 points to +26, the highest level since September 2017 and the highest economy-wide.

 "We continue to expect growth in the New Zealand economy to trough shortly and increase – albeit gradually – from here," Zollner says.